henryxiang/algorithms/README.md

 # Algorithms

-Here we provide JavaScript implementation of the algorithms described in the classic computer science textbook [Algorithms][1] by Robert Sedgewick and Kevin Wayne.
+Here we provide Java and JavaScript implementation of the algorithms described in the classic computer science textbook [Algorithms][1] by Robert Sedgewick and Kevin Wayne.